h-REA/hREA/docs/Workflow-automation.md

 *(Note: this is only necessary if `dependencies` or `devDependencies` have changed.)*

-1. Run `yarn` again.
+1. Run `pnpm install` again.
 2. Node-based commands (eg. `build:graphql-adapter`, `dev:graphql-explorer`) should all run fine now.
-3. If any errors persist, try `npm run clean:modules && yarn` to ensure your module folders have been pruned.
+3. If any errors persist, try `npm run clean:modules && pnpm install` to ensure your module folders have been pruned.